 The Equality Impact Assessment carried out on behalf of Unison following the completion of the Pay Modernisation processes for the Board's staff states "On the basis of the information supplied, the new pay scheme is consistent with the principles of equal pay for work of equal value.
 It reduces the overall pay gap and removes any significant pay gap for work rated as equivalent.
-The overall pay gap remains a concern but given that this results from the predominance of men in higher grades and women in lower grades, it is outwith the scope of this report."
+The overall pay gap has fallen by 14% since we last reported.
 The Board will, through recruitment and promotion, attempt to remove this imbalance when the appropriate opportunities arise.